laffed/Fishy_Functions/icons/README.md

   0
 ```

 If no arguments are provided, user will be prompted with a list of options.
-User can select any number of options by space deliminating choices.
+User can select any number of options by space delimiting choices.
 Ex:
 ```
 $ icons
 Alacritty